ViniciusRuiz/Libretuition-remote/README.md

 | split  | ./split.sh filename.mp4   | Split into 90 MB segments |
 | encode  | ./encode-mp4.sh filename.mp4   | Re-encode media into mp4 or webm |

-Outputs will be like `o.filename.mp4` for input file name` filename.mp4` There are combined operations like` downpressplit.sh` These default **scripts will delete the source file ** you pass as a parameter.
+Output will be like `o.filename.mp4` for input file name` filename.mp4` There are combined scripts like` downpressplit.sh` These default **scripts will delete the source file ** you pass as a parameter.
 Using scripts ending with `-keep.sh ` will not delete the source file.
 Example : `downpress-keep.sh`